w3c/wai-tutorials/source/tables/single-header.html.erb.md

 support: <strong>Developed with support</strong> from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT</a> project, co-funded by the European Commission <abbr title="Information Society Technologies">IST</abbr> Programme.
 ---

-When the content of a simple table is descriptive on its own, only a header row or column is needed to give the user an impression of the data in the table.
+When the content of a table is descriptive on its own, only a header row or column is needed to give the user an impression of the data in the table.

-If the table has both column and row headings, the `scope` attribute should be used to avoid confusion.
-For more guidance on such tables, see [Regular Tables](regular.html).
+If the table content is abiguous or has both column and row headings, the `scope` attribute should be used to avoid confusion.
+For more guidance on such tables, see [Double Header Tables](double-header.html).

 ## Table with header cells in the top row only
 {:.ex}